19 Sep 2024

 • What outgoings do you have?
 If you’re mortgage-free and your children have left home, you may feel confident about relying on existing funds, assets or savings if you became critically ill.
 But if your loved ones rely on you financially, Critical Illness Cover could provide a lifeline.

 • Do you want extra reassurance?
-In the event of being unable to work due to critical illness, having a back-up plan in place can alleviate some of the financial stress of the situation.
+Having a back-up plan in place can alleviate some of the financial stress of the situation.
+A cash sum could help if you need to adapt your home or pay for treatment that’s not available on the NHS.

 Critical Illness Cover pros and cons